Cost of LIVING in London

 It's no secret that London is the most expensive city in the UK.

 Living in London as a student can be tricky; You have limited money and so many tourist attractions to see.
+Not to mention the cost of living crisis students are currently facing in this country.
 However, it really is worth the price tag when you live a half-hour tube ride from Buckingham Palace, the London Eye and the Tower of London.

 The fastest and cheapest way around is the London Underground, also known as the tube.
-Buy a student Oyster card in any Underground station to get 30% discount off student travel cards, bus and tram passes.
-You can pay as you go, or buy a travelcard pass for a week, month or year.
-Check out prices here.
+Buy a student Oyster card in any Underground station to get a 30% discount off student travel cards, and bus and tram passes.
+You can pay as you go, or buy a travel card pass for a week, month or year.
+Stay in the know with travel card prices as they do change from year to year.

 After a long day at university, every student deserves a cold British pint.
 If you've never done this before, give it a try and see what you think!
-Unfortunately, alcohol comes with a big price tag in London so maybe, inquire about a student card for your local pub to get discounts.
-Or, limit your drinking and enjoy the plenty of free attractions instead!
+Unfortunately, alcohol comes with a big price tag in London so maybe, inquire about a student card for your local pub to get discounts or look out for happy hours where you will find better deals.
+Or, limit your drinking and enjoy all the free attractions instead!

 Weekly grocery shop (1 person) = £50

 Got a hot date or catch up with a friend?
 You will undoubtedly check out a few London restaurants during your time at university.
-The trick is to look for happy hours, meal deals and the cheaper restaurants out of the City to save a bit of extra money.
+The trick is to look for happy hours, lunchtime deals and the cheaper restaurants out of the city to save a bit of extra money.
+This price will shoot up if you are having alcohol with your meal or are having multiple courses so be aware.

 Coffee = £3.50